alphagov/email-alert-service/docs/arch/adr-001-send-unpublish-emails-for-single-pages.md

 There's only one single page subscriber list for each page, so it's much easier to know which list to remove when a page is unpublished.

 #### There was no evidence it met user needs

+Single page notifications are an answer to the user need to stay up to date with specific pieces of government guidance.
+Especially when the area might be subject to frequent updates or changes.

+Our hypothesis is that some users will subscribe to taxons that are broader than their actual area of interest.
+So they will receive updates about areas they are not interested in, in order to get the few relevant updates to them.

+Our hypothesis is that users who subscribe to be notified for major updates, will also want to know if the guidance is unpublished as part of staying up-to-date, and will find it unexpected if guidance they have been monitoring disappears from their account subscriptions without warning.

 ### Other related issues